 So, that is the theme of the entire book.
-And each one of these inset chapters takes its subject and inserts it into the theme.
-And then it brings it up to date, so that by the time we get back to the flow we have all our things in order, and we can move forward and use that information in understanding things in the way that God has set things out to go.
+Each one of these inset chapters takes its subject and inserts it into the theme.
+Then it brings it up to date, so that by the time we get back to the flow we have all our things in order, and we can move forward and use that information in understanding things in the way that God has set things out to go.

-After bringing the church, the two witnesses, and Israel up to date, in the preceding chapters, God introduces the bad guys.
-That is the Beast, called in verse one of chapter 13, "the Beast which rises up out of the sea".
-And then in verse 11, there is the Beast which comes up out of the earth.
+After bringing the church, the Two Witnesses, and Israel up to date, in the preceding chapters, God introduces the bad guys.
+That is the Beast, called in verse one of chapter 13, "the Beast which rises up out of the sea."
+Then in verse 11, there is the Beast which comes up out of the earth.
 And, that one is known elsewhere as the False Prophet.

 We have traditionally understood that this description of the first beast (I will be using these terms first and second beasts because they are easier than saying Beast of the Sea, and Beast of the Land) to parallel Daniel 7.
 Remember Daniel 7 has all the various wild animals that represent Babylon, Medo-Persia, Greece, and then the strange beast that represents Rome, with its horns being the 10 revivals of the Roman Empire.